jnozzi/cocoadev.com/markdown/ObjectiveMethod.md

 //	v1.2

-#import "General/FDObjectiveMethod.h"
+#import "FDObjectiveMethod.h"

 // private, for internal use only, et cetera.
 Do not mess with this.
-Use General/FDObjectiveMethod instead
+Use FDObjectiveMethod instead
-@interface __FDMethodController : General/NSObject
+@interface __FDMethodController : NSObject
 -(id)init;
 -(void)dealloc;